Wordlist

 Recipient of an article

 Means an industrial or professional user, or a distributor, being supplied with an article but does not include consumers.
-(REACH)
+(The REACH Regulation)

 Recipient of a substance or a mixture

 Means a downstream user or a distributor being supplied with a substance or a mixture.
-(REACH)
+(The REACH Regulation)

 Registrant

 Means the manufacturer or the importer of a substance or the producer or importer of an article submitting a registration for a substance.
-(REACH)
+(The REACH Regulation)

 Reproductive disturbing/toxic to reproduction